wizzchris/Basics-For-GitBashGithub/Git-Basics.md

 eval $(ssh-agent -s) - Starts the ssh in the background ssh-add ~/.ssh/id_rsa - adds the key to the SSH clip < ~/.ssh/id_rsa.pub - copys the key to clipboard

+To get git to ignore files
+you create a .gitignore file and add the files you want to ignore